 What is the UCT Employee Health and Wellness Programme (EHWP)?

 The UCT Employee Health and Wellness Programme is a confidential work / life resource / benefit provided by UCT for employees at no cost to the employee.

 What is the purpose of the counselling?

 The goal of the counselling is to offer confidential and experienced help with the resolution of personal, as well as problems that are affecting work, or has the potential to affect work.
 Counselling can help most troubled employees find new alternatives and other resources to deal more effectively with their problems.
 These problems could include: marital and family conflicts, emotional problems, illness, financial difficulties, drug and alcohol abuse, job stress and burnout, legal difficulties, eldercare, childcare, parenting issues, balancing work and family, depression, anxiety, HIV and AIDS, compulsive gambling, and other major life changes.

 The counselling process is designed to help people understand or overcome their personal problems.
 Such problems, if left unresolved can result in family disruption, job loss, and severe health problems.

-The University, through the Organisational Health and Wellness office, offers support for its employees through access to a toll-free telephonic counselling service.
+The University, through the Organisational Health and Wellness office, offers support for its employees through access to two toll-free telephonic counselling services.